 Vietnam Moving Wall Returns To Desert Hot Springs

-The Vietnam Veterans Memorial Moving Wall first got its start in 1982, just a couple months after Veteran John Devin made his way to Washington D.C. for the dedication of the original Vietnam Veterans Memorial.
-Devin wanted to make the Wall an accessible place to visit for all veterans, building his own which began touring the nation in 1984.
+The Vietnam Veterans Memorial Moving Wall first got its start in 1982 just a couple months after veteran John Devin made his way to Washington D.C. for the dedication of the original Vietnam Veterans Memorial.
+Devin wanted to make the Wall an accessible place to visit for all veterans, building his own, which began touring the nation in 1984.
 The Moving Wall is a non-profit.
 They rely on volunteers like veteran Paul Chen to pack up and move the wall all over the country.
-This story was written and reported by Tiani Jadulang.

 By: Pristine Villarreal